Understanding the Chain of Command in Your Workplace

 Reporting relationships refers to an organizational structure in which every employee is placed somewhere on an organizational chart.
 The employees report to the employee who is listed above them on the organizational chart.

-When every employee reports to one other employee, decisions and communication are tightly controlled and flow down the chain of command through the organization.
+When every employee reports to one other employee, decisions and communication are tightly controlled and they flow down the chain of command throughout the organization.
 This is an intentional, traditional structure for the chain of command in organizations that want to tightly control the dissemination of information and the allocation of power and control.
+Historically, this was the preferred structure for an organization.

 Traditional Chain of Command